Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: A comprehensive review for the adversarial attack on MLsgAPP

-\textbf{Emergency control.} In \cite{wan2022drllcps}, the DRL approach is used to solve the real-time emergency control problem for under voltage load shedding (UVLS).
+\textbf{Emergency control.} In \cite{wan2022drllcps}, the DRL approach is used to solve the real-time emergency control problem for UVLS.
 The adversarial attack is constructed to mislead the recovery action (i.e., load shedding) after emergent events by perturbing the observed state within a certain threshold.
 The load percentage of the low load area is maliciously reduced to cause cascading failure or even widespread blackout or just do nothing after emergent events.
 As the voltage measurements are mutually restrained, the adversarial perturbation output from the FGSM or JSMA algorithm is forced to satisfy the physical constraints.

-\textbf{Optimal power flow.} In \cite{zhou2020drlacopf}, it is reported that the DRL-based AC optimal power flow (ACOPF) is 7 times faster than the conventional solver considering a 200-bus test power system.
-However, in \cite{zeng2022pcvadrl}, it is shown that the DRL-based security-constrained OPF (SCOPF) solver has vulnerabilities in both the communication network and the model itself.
+\textbf{Optimal power flow.} In \cite{zhou2020drlacopf}, it is reported that the DRL-based ACOPF is 7 times faster than the conventional solver considering a 200-bus test power system.
+However, in \cite{zeng2022pcvadrl}, it is shown that the DRL-based SCOPF solver has vulnerabilities in both the communication network and the model itself.
 An FDIAI attack strategy is designed to create adversarial observation states (continuous and discrete variables) against the DRL-based SCOPF.
 The attacker's goal is to minimize the return leading to ineffective control actions by adding small perturbations to the observed states.
 An optimization problem is formulated to minimize the adversarial perturbation with model misleading, BDD, and physical constraints, and it is solved by moving the misleading constraint to the objective function and throwing the other constraints to the objective function by multiplying them with penalty terms.
-Finally, the gradient-based approach is applied to compute adversarial examples.